Code-Institute-Submissions/MSP1-1/README.md

     3. As a First Time Visitor, I want to look for contact information and explore social media links so that I can evaluate this company's trust within the marketplace.
         1. The contact section is clearly indicated in the navigation, along with a call to action in the hero section that leads to it.
-        2. By visiting the contact section, social media links are available to the user in the footer underneath it.
+        2. By visiting the "Contact" section, social media links are available to the user in the footer underneath it.
-        3.

 -   #### Returning Visitor Goals

     1. As a Returning Visitor, I want to confirm the features of the product so I can start making decisions about which company to purchase from.

-        1. These are clearly shown in the banner message.
+        1. The "Features" section is clearly shown in the navigation bar
-        2. They will be directed to a page with another hero image and call to action.

     2. As a Returning Visitor, I want to contact the company so that I can get a quote for the product

         1. The navigation bar clearly highlights the "Contact Us" section.